Skip to main content

 Sec-to-JC transition strategy

 JC content depth jumps sharply from O-Level.
 Students who succeed review every lecture the same day, attempt tutorials before checking solutions, and use spaced repetition for content-heavy subjects (Bio, History, Econs).
 Starting JC1 with strong study habits is critical — JC2 leaves no time to fix gaps.
-Most JCs cover the full O-Level Mathematics syllabus in the first 4-6 weeks of JC1, then move to calculus material that has no direct O-Level analog.
-Content-heavy subjects (Pure Bio, Econs, History) introduce 2-3 textbook chapters per week; consistent same-day review is the only sustainable way to keep up.
+JC does not re-teach O-Level content: the H2 Mathematics syllabus states that knowledge of the O-Level Mathematics syllabus is assumed, with O-Level Additional Mathematics — including differentiation and integration — listed as assumed knowledge.
+Bridging support is usually offered to students who did not take A-Maths, but the pace moves quickly to new material.
+Content-heavy subjects (Pure Bio, Econs, History) move at lecture pace rather than chapter pace; consistent same-day review is the only sustainable way to keep up.
 The full guide covers the JC1 first-term survival framework, daily / weekly / monthly study cycles that work, how to handle the post-mid-year-promo dip, and the specific habits A-grade students build before block tests in JC1 Term 2.

 For the full guide → secondary-to-JC transition guide for Singapore students